Complete BSN Job Description of a Registered Nurse

 BSN Nurse Roles & Responsibilities

 While working as an RN does not require a Bachelor’s of Science in Nursing ( BSN ) degree.
 But there are some nursing roles only open to BSN educated nurses.
-Below are some jobs for BSN degree holders.
+Below are some nursing jobs for BSN degree holders.

 Charge Nurse